Some of the links in this post may be affiliate links.

 What exactly does it mean when you hear that you are overwatering a plant?
 What happens when you overwater a plant?
 This post will discuss the VERY misunderstood topic of properly watering a plant.

 You will also learn about signs of underwatering plants as well as signs of overwatering plants.
-And I actually hate the term overwatering, so I will give you my take on what it means to most people, but also what it means to me!
+And I actually hate the term overwatering, so I will give you my take on what it means to most people, but also what it really means.

 I believe the term “overwatering” is a very dangerous term and this post will aim to demystify the topic once and for all.